scrapy/scrapy/docs/topics/settings.rst

 The default User-Agent to use when crawling, unless overridden.
-This user agent is also used by :class:`~scrapy.downloadermiddlewares.robotstxt.RobotsTxtMiddleware` if :setting:`ROBOTSTXT_USER_AGENT` setting is ``None`` and there is no overridding User-Agent header specified for the request.
+This user agent is also used by :class:`~scrapy.downloadermiddlewares.robotstxt.RobotsTxtMiddleware` if :setting:`ROBOTSTXT_USER_AGENT` setting is ``None`` and there is no overriding User-Agent header specified for the request.

 Settings documented elsewhere: